Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

-Yet another source of inspiration could relate to the specialized brain pathways to process distinct spatial frequencies for enhanced task completions under severe environmental conditions.
-Early studies on spatial frequency disentanglement in the brain suggest that low and high frequencies are processed distinctly, involving separate visual pathways that develop later in life to enhance human robustness in identification and categorization tasks \cite{kauffmann2014neural}.
-The most straightforward translation of human studies to machine model development or learning involved altering training regimens to include statistically relevant data or introducing various degradations in the image space to align the underlying distributions driving training and testing conditions.
-However, biological processes follow a path coupled with the environment where external stimuli directly affect the formation of new neuronal pathways, resulting in the proliferation or pruning of neural connections and the formation of specialized neural populations that fire together.
-Simultaneous firing eventually forms strongly connected networks (wiring in Hebbian sense) in such specialized brain regions.
-Having observed such biological mechanisms naturally encourages researchers to investigate the necessary architectural changes required for machines to acquire human-like robustness, which can be provided by, for instance, the modularity of brain functionality.
+Another source of inspiration could relate to the specialized brain pathways to process distinct spatial frequencies for enhanced task completions under severe environmental conditions.
+Early studies on spatial frequency disentanglement in the brain suggest that low and high frequencies are processed distinctly, involving separate visual pathways that develop later in life to enhance human robustness in identification and categorization tasks \cite{kauffmann2014neural}. {To translate human studies into ML, adjust training regimens -- e.g., include task-relevant data or image degradations -- to align training and test distributions.
+In contrast, biological systems evolve through continual environmental interaction, where sensory-driven plasticity and co-activation of neurons (Hebbian wiring) produce specialized, strongly connected circuits.}